Vagahbond/blog/content/posts/en/qu_est_ce_que_c_est_que_cette_merde.md

 This introduction reminiscing of sales tunnel for personnal development coaching must have hit you somehow.
 But what really is tech's place in all that?

-This blog mainly addresses to tech people, aiming to share with them observations I had in that world.
+This blog mainly addresses to tech people, aiming to share with them observations I had in those communities.
 It aims to propose something a bit more tasty than any asceptized AI slop.

 Anyone from the tech world can hardly debate of that: having only tech in your life, it is hard not to lose ground.
 It is no surprise that the expression "touch grass" is so widely spread among us.
-It is sometimes harsh to look over one's screen and reconnext with pure joys and pangs of real life.
+It is sometimes harsh to look over one's screen and reconnect with pure joys and pangs of real life.

 ![](/assets/s0fodazJRTfz39ed3NfdYlM1pS8NGG4edHfbX9AV3_I=.png)